Are Deep-State Leakers Defending Democracy or Corroding It?

 Even leaking, which sometimes does flirt with violating the law, doesn’t deserve to be tarred as the work of a nefarious deep state, Taspinar said.

-“Anything that would try to portray what the leakers, or what the government officials try to do as a ‘deep state’ is an attempt to delegitimize whistleblowers or people who believe that what the government is doing right is against the Constitution,” he said.
-“Any kind of bureaucratic resistance is too innocuous to be labeled as the activities of the deep state.”
+“Anything that would try to portray what the leakers, or what the government officials try to do as a ‘Deep State’ is an attempt to delegitimize whistleblowers or people who believe that what the government is doing right [now] is against the Constitution,” he said.
+“Any kind of bureaucratic resistance is too innocuous to be labeled as the activities of the Deep State.”

 Perhaps there needs to be a better term for the resistance that bureaucrats offer to presidents they oppose.
 (After all, some experts contend they also hobbled Obama on some issues.)
 But one common element, from whistleblowers to bureaucratic leakers to violent Deep State thugs in Turkey, is a commitment to certain norms and practices, and the sense that the only way to defend norms is to violate them on a case-by-case basis.

 And as the Turkish example shows, that works—up to a point.
 The problem is that when a deep state pushes too far, it can undermine itself and end up empowering that which it seeks to prevent.
 The Turkish military repeatedly toppled governments, starting in 1960.
-But more recently, they power has waned.
+But more recently, its power has waned.
 Current President Recep Tayyip Erdogan has used allegations of Deep State plotting against the government as a pretext for mass arrests of dissidents, detention of journalists, and further crackdowns on civil society.
-In July, some elements of the Turkish military attempted a coup, but were too weak to accomplish it.
+In July, some elements of the Turkish military attempted a coup, but were too weak to succeed.
 Even Turkish liberals who disliked Erdogan condemned the coup.
-The Deep State now seems to weak to work real change, but the threat is strong enough to allow Erdogan to discredit legitimate opposition.
+The Deep State now seems too weak to work real change, but the threat is strong enough to allow Erdogan to discredit legitimate opposition.

 There’s a great gulf between the Turkish situation and the Trump administration—though some analysts have not hesitated to draw parallels between the two men’s styles.
-Trump’s American opponents face, like their Turkish counterparts, face the challenge of fostering leaks and bureaucratic resistance that can hem in the Trump administration and reveal any wrongdoing.
-If they go too far, however, they risk catastrophe in two direction: They might empower an unaccountable intelligence agency, with dangerous long-term effects; or they might inspire such a backlash from Trump and his allies in Congress that he works to destroy the bureaucratic system, removing an essential constraint on the president’s power.
+Trump’s American opponents, like their Turkish counterparts, face the challenge of fostering leaks and bureaucratic resistance that can hem in the Trump administration and reveal any wrongdoing.
+If they go too far, however, they risk catastrophe in two directions: They might empower an unaccountable intelligence agency, with dangerous long-term effects; or they might inspire such a backlash from Trump and his allies in Congress that he works to dismantle the bureaucratic system, removing an essential constraint on the president’s power.
 The question isn’t what the good choice and bad choice are; it’s what the least worst choice is.